cludden/protoc-gen-go-temporal/README.md

 ## Test Client

-The generated code includes a resources that are compatible with the Temporal Go SDK's [testsuite](https://pkg.go.dev/go.temporal.io/sdk@v1.23.1/testsuite) module.
+The generated code includes resources that are compatible with the Temporal Go SDK's [testsuite](https://pkg.go.dev/go.temporal.io/sdk@v1.23.1/testsuite) module.
 See [tests](./test/simple/main_test.go) for example usage.

 **_Note:_** that all queries, signals, and udpates must be called via the test environment's `RegisterDelayedCallback` method prior to invoking the test client's synchronous `<Workflow>` method or an asynchronous workflow run's `Get` method.